top of page

 Why do seniors need a freeze on their property taxes?

 Seniors live on fixed incomes, and an ever-increasing share of their income is spent on healthcare as they age.
 It is financially difficult for them to manage ever-increasing property taxes due to assessment increases based on unrealized capital gains.
 Seniors fixed incomes are more heavily burdened by inflation and downturns in the economy than their younger counterparts.
 Seniors deserve the opportunity to remain in their homes instead of moving into nursing homes as long as their health allows them to stay.
 Neighborhoods benefit from the diversity seniors provide.
 Often seniors provide many hours of volunteer work to their community’s churches, hospitals, and schools.
+It keeps families intact longer.

 If we freeze property taxes for seniors, will it give them an unfair tax advantage?